Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Theory: Brightness and Liouville's Theorem

 According to Liouville’s theorem, in the absence of dissipative forces, the phase~space density remains constant along particle trajectories.
 Therefore, under ideal conservative transport conditions, the brightness is conserved along trajectories, provided the momentum remains unchanged.

-For a specific energy and time, brightness represents the number of neutrons per unit area and solid angle.
+In a steady-state distribution, brightness becomes time-independent and is typically expressed per unit energy, area and solid angle.
+One may also define an energy-integrated brightness over a four-dimensional phase~space consisting of the transverse spatial and angular coordinates.
+This four-dimensional space is a projection of the full phase~space onto the transverse plane.
+In this context, the Eq.~\ref{eq:general-brightness} can be rewritten as the following:

 If the neutron source distribution is uniform in both space and direction, the brightness remains constant regardless of the sampling region.
 However, if \( n(\vec{r}, \hat{\Omega}, E, t) \) varies spatially or directionally, then the computed brightness depends sensitively on the specific portion of phase~space being sampled.
-In non-uniform fields, changing \( dA \) or \( d\Omega \) can significantly alter the measured average of \( n \).
+In non-uniform fields, changing \( \Delta A \) or \( \Delta \Omega \) can significantly alter the measured average of \( n \).

 In practice, modeling neutron sources via Monte~Carlo simulations yields a discrete approximation of the neutron distribution.
 The accuracy of this representation depends on the number of sampled particles.
 Increasing this number reduces statistical error but significantly raises computational cost.